Harry Potter Felt Bookmark with a FREE Pattern Sheet

 It's hard to believe that Harry Potter is middle-aged.
 I love to read and was excited to be able to read this book series with my nieces and nephews, over and over again when they were young.
 Reading has always been an important part of my life and I enjoy passing along this particular love to my favorite kiddos.
-I've created a Harry Potter Felt Bookmark with a FREE Printable Pattern Sheet, so you can create some valuable family time with your kiddos within the pages of a BOOK!

-Create a Harry Potter Felt Bookmark
+Harry Potter Gryffindor Scarf Bookmark

 This post, Harry Potter Felt Bookmark, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.